Featured image of post Run!

 • Etc.

-Having developed a large part of the code and having all the code in my head, it was relatively easy for me, once in production, to understand what was happening in the event of an incident.
+Having developed a large part of its code and having all the code in my head, it was relatively easy for me, once in production, to understand what was happening in the event of an incident.

 I’m not saying that finding the solution to a problem that arises on a project you’ve mastered is always easy, but at least you know roughly what you’re getting into.